-Rath is from Cambodia.
-She needs a loan of $250 to buy fertilizer and pesticide.
+Abigail is from Mexico.
+She has 1 child.
+She needs a loan of $350 to buy more animals to raise and sell.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

-Agnes is from Ghana.
-She needs a loan of $250 to improve her services.
+Sarah is from Ghana.
+She has 1 child.
+She needs a loan of $300 to purchase supplies in bulk.

-For more than 5 years Agnes has operated her small business in the Assin region in Ghana.
-She sells smoked fish to customers in her community.
+For more than 5 years Sarah has operated her small business in the Kintampo South region in Ghana.
+She sells belts to customers in her community.

-Agnes has asked for a loan from World Vision to expand the business.
-She would like to improve her services and increase her overall income to support her family.
+Sarah has asked for a loan from World Vision to expand her business.
+She would like to purchase supplies in bulk to support her family.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.